tronprotocol/documentation/English_Documentation/TRON_Introduction/TRON_Brochure.md

     Smart contract module, account management module and consensus module are three modules of the core layer.
 It’s TRON’s vision to base its functions on a stacked virtual machine and optimized instruction set.
     In order to better serve the development of dAPPs, Java is designated as the language for smart contracts, which is to be further supplemented by other high-level programming languages.
-    In addition, innovations are made to Tron’s consensus on the basis of DPOS to fulfill its special needs.
+    In addition, innovations are made to TRON’s consensus on the basis of DPOS to fulfill its special needs.

 + Application Layer